Nordln/EasydiffusionWiki/Model-Merging.md

 ```
 and press Enter.

+Set the correct paths to the two models.

 Set the `ratio` to a number between 0 and 1.
 This decides the contribution of the two models.
 A ratio of 0 means only the first model will be used, and a ratio of 1 means only the second model will be used.
 A ratio of 0.5 means half of each model will be used.

 That's it.
 Your merged model will be stored at the path you mentioned.